 What is chinaberry bead tree?
-Commonly known by a variety of names such as chinaball tree, China tree or bead tree, chinaberry (Melia azederach) is a deciduous shade tree that grows in a variety of difficult situations.
+Commonly known by a variety of names such as chinaball tree, China tree, or bead tree, chinaberry (Melia azederach) is a deciduous shade tree that grows in a variety of difficult situations.
 Like most non-native plants, it is highly resistant to pests and disease.
 This tree may be considered friend or foe, depending on location and growing conditions.
 Read on for more information about this tough, sometimes problematic, tree.

 Chinaberry Bead Tree Information

-Native to Asia, chinaberry was introduced to North America as an ornamental tree in the late 1700s.
-Since that time, it has naturalized across much of the South (in the U.S.).
+Native to Asia, chinaberry was introduced to North America as an ornamental tree in the late 1700’s.
+Since that time, it has naturalized across much of the south in the U.S.

-An attractive tree with brownish-red bark and a rounded canopy of lacy foliage, chinaberry reaches heights of 30 to 40 feet (9-12 m.) at maturity.
+An attractive tree with brownish red bark and a rounded canopy of lacy foliage, chinaberry reaches heights of 30 to 40 feet (9-12 m.) at maturity.
 Loose clusters of small purple blooms appear in spring.
 Hanging bunches of wrinkly, yellow-brown fruit ripens in autumn and provide feed for birds throughout the winter months.

 Is Chinaberry Invasive?

 Chinaberry grows in USDA plant hardiness zones 7 through 10.
-Although it is attractive in the landscape and is frequently welcome in urban settings, it can form thickets and become weedy in disturbed areas, including natural areas, forest margins, riparian areas and roadsides.
+Although it is attractive in the landscape and is frequently welcome in urban settings, it can form thickets and become weedy in disturbed areas, including natural areas, forest margins, riparian areas, and roadsides.

 Home gardeners should think twice before growing a bead tree.
 If the tree spreads via root sprouts or bird-dispersed seeds, it can threaten biodiversity by outcompeting native vegetation.
-Because it is non-native, there are no natural controls by diseases or pests.
+Since it is non-native, there are no natural controls by diseases or pests.
 The cost of chinaberry control on public lands is astronomical.